software-tools-books/js4ds/CONDUCT.md

 ---
-layout: page
+layout: misc
 permalink: "/conduct/"
-headtitle: "Code of Conduct"
+title: "Code of Conduct"
 ---
-# Code of Conduct

 As contributors to and maintainers of this project, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or